 High Frequency – (as applied to gas-tungsten arc welding) An alternating current consisting of over 50,000 cycles per second at high voltage, low amperage that is superimposed on the welding circuit in GTAW power sources.
 It ionizes a path for non-touch arc starting and stabilizes the arc when welding with alternating current.

-High Frequency Discharge – High voltage power supplied to the plasma torch, which breaks down the air gap between the nozzle and electrode in order to initiate the plasma stream.
+High-Frequency Discharge – High voltage power is supplied to the plasma torch, which breaks down the air gap between the nozzle and electrode in order to initiate the plasma stream.

-High Speed Nozzle Design – Operates between 60-110 psig depending upon brand.
+High-Speed Nozzle Design – Operates between 60-110 psig depending upon the brand.
 Uses high pressure and divergency to produce 10-15% faster cutting speeds.